Ayushpatel2026/cnn-malaria/README.md

   - **Model Evaluation**: Evaluating model performance using test data.
 - **MLOps Principles**: Designed for **reproducibility** and **collaboration**:
   - Modular and reusable code.
-  - Streamlined pipelines for clear separation of tasks.
+  - Streamlined pipelines for clear separation of tasks and used DVC to keep track of the pipelines
   - Scalable and extensible for future improvements.
 - **Technologies Used**:
   - **TensorFlow** and **Keras**: Model development and training.
   - **Matplotlib**: Data visualization and analysis.
-  - **Custom Callbacks**: For monitoring learning rate scheduling and model performance.
+  - **Flask**: To make a user friendly web application
+  - **DVC**: To keep track of the pipelines and models for reproducibility and traceability
   - **Jupyter Notebook**: For initial prototyping and testing.

 ## **Project Workflow**